Borough of Basildon: Towns and parishes

-Boundaries

-To the north it borders the Borough of Chelmsford, to the east it borders the District of Rochford district, to the south east the Borough of Castle Point and to the west it borders the Borough of Brentwood.
-To the south the district has a boundary with the unitary authority of Thurrock.

 Geography

-The district has three main population centres.
-The towns of Billericay and Wickford are two of the areas which both have surrounding villages.
-Occasional proposals have been made to move Billericay and Wickford to other districts, leaving Basildon more focused on the new town.
+The district has three main urban areas: Basildon, Billericay and Wickford.
+Proposals to move Billericay and Wickford to other districts, leaving Basildon district more focused on the new town, were considered in the 1990s but rejected.

-The other, largest, population centre is commonly referred to as Basildon and comprises three original settlements: Laindon, Basildon and Pitsea (from west to east) which have merged with other minor settlements to form the New Town, which is a continuous urban area.
+The new town of Basildon grew to absorb four earlier settlements: Laindon, Basildon, Vange and Pitsea (from west to east) which have merged with other minor hamlets.

 The remaining land, approximately half of the district is designated as green belt, has several sites of special scientific interest.
 Two are around Billericay and the remainder are to the south of Basildon New Town.
 There are also wildlife areas of varying sizes around most of the district, except in the East.

 The source of the River Crouch is in the district.
 The river runs across the district, through Wickford before it leaves the district.

 The district is linked well by road and rail with significant surrounding destinations, including London.

 In the west of the Basildon district, the Dunton Plotlands is an area of small plots of land used as weekend cottages or smallholdings inhabited during the mid twentieth century.